message_cache

 Each message is stored as a Redis hash keyed by msg:{uuid} with the embedding as a binary FLOAT32 blob.
 A per-channel sorted set (channel_msgs:{platform}:{channel_id}) provides O(log N) time- ordered lookups by channel, while a RediSearch HNSW index (idx:messages) enables semantic KNN similarity search.

-class message_cache.CachedMessage(user_id, user_name, platform, channel_id, text, timestamp, embedding=<factory>, message_key='', message_id='', reply_to_id='')[source]
+class message_cache.CachedMessage(user_id, user_name, platform, channel_id, text, timestamp, embedding=<factory>, message_key='', message_id='', reply_to_id='', kind='user_in', turn_summary_id='')[source]

 Bases: object

-A single cached message stored in Redis.
+A single cached chat message and its embedding, as stored in Redis.

 Parameters: